JoshuaMcClintic/WGU_Capstone/README.md

-# WGU_Capstone
+# NOTICE
-This project exists as the capstone for my BS degree at Western Governor's University
+This project is currntly in beta as I wait for model optimization.
+As such, its predictions can be fairly inaccurate.